WW Tools

 Is Base64 a form of encryption?

-No, absolutely not.
-Base64 is an encoding scheme, not an encryption algorithm.
-It provides no confidentiality whatsoever.
-Anyone can decode a Base64 string instantly without any key or secret.
+No. Base64 is an encoding scheme, not an encryption algorithm, and it provides no confidentiality.
+Anyone can decode a Base64 string trivially, without any key or secret.
 Its purpose is to represent binary data in an ASCII-safe format for transport through text-only channels.
 If you need to protect sensitive data, use actual encryption (such as AES-256-GCM) and then optionally Base64-encode the encrypted output for transport.

 What is the difference between standard Base64 and Base64url?